dmbarbour/glas/docs/GlasObject.md

                    d /\     [a,b,c,d,e]
                     e  ()

 In Glas systems, lists are used for almost any sequential data structure - arrays, tuples, stacks, queues, deques, binaries, etc..
 Sparse lists, where elements are optional, are also useful in some contexts.
 However, direct representation of lists is awkward and inefficient for most use-cases.
-Thus, Glas systems will often use specialized representations under-the-hood, such as [finger-tree](https://en.wikipedia.org/wiki/Finger_tree) [ropes](https://en.wikipedia.org/wiki/Rope_(data_structure)).
+Thus, Glas systems will often use specialized representations under-the-hood, such as arrays or[finger-tree](https://en.wikipedia.org/wiki/Finger_tree) [ropes](https://en.wikipedia.org/wiki/Rope_(data_structure)).

 Glas Object provides a few specialized nodes to support serialization of indexed lists (or any sufficiently list-like structure).
 Binary data is explicitly supported because it's the most common data type for interfacing between Glas systems and other systems.

 * *array* - header (0x0A) followed by length (varnat + 1) then by that many value offsets.
 The varnat encoding of the offsets is denormalized so they're all the same width.
 All offsets are relative to just after the last one.
 Represents a list of values.
 * *binary* - header (0x0B) followed by length (varnat + 1) then by that many bytes.
 Represents a list containing the binary data.
 Each byte corresponds to an 8-bit bitstring, msb to lsb.
+* *short array* - header (0xA0-0xAF) encodes length, 1 to 16 items, otherwise as array.
+* *short binary* - header (0xB0-0xBF) encodes length, 1 to 16 items, otherwise as binary.
-* *concat* - header (0x0C) followed by an offset to remainder, then by a list-like value whose right spine terminates in a leaf (unit).
-Represents value formed by replacing that leaf with the remainder.
+* *concat* - header (0x0C) followed by offset to list-like value, then immediately by the remainder value.
+A list-like value has a right spine that terminates in a leaf node.
+Logically equivalent to replacing that leaf with the remainder value.

-        concat (A:AS) B = A:concat(AS,B)
+        concat (A,AS) B = (A,concat AS B)
         concat () B = B

 Indexing of concat nodes relies on inserting some 'list take' nodes to cache size information, controlling the number of nodes we must examine to compute length.

+*Note:* One idea is to extend concat for 3 to 5 items (i.e. 0x0D-0x0F).
+This might align nicely with nodes for balancing of ropes.
+But it's also unnecessary - we can support such nodes in-memory even with just regular 'concat', and saving a few bytes on concat is negligible for space savings.

 ## Summary of Node Headers

-        0x02        External Ref
+        0x03        External Ref
         0x04        Annotation

         0x08        List Drop
         0x09        List Take
         0x0A        Array